Deposits & Fees

 EV RebatesElectric Vehicle Rebates

-United Power members can access new rebate options for EV make-ready wiring and a separate rebate to cover associated electrical panel upgrades to add an EV home charger.
+United Power members can access rebates for EV make-ready wiring and a separate rebate to cover associated electrical panel upgrades to add an EV home charger.
 Members who enroll in United EV, the cooperative’s at-home EV charging program, also qualify for a larger rebate amount.

 EV Home Charge rebates from the CAE are limited to funds availability.